basings/OsmAnd-custom-map-styles/README.md

   - [x] narrower street lighting
   - [x] osmand default rendering style update compatible
   - if you want to use night mode, make background transparent, not green.
+  - results differ depending on the screen of the device.

 ![test](screenshots/UniMap.jpg)